NSL 2019-20 Prize Winners

 Please contact the series co-ordinator before the event to reserve your map and indicate whether you plan to eat - so that we can give the pub a realistic estimate of numbers.

-Newcomers to street league events may also find these words of wisdom from John Britton helpful :
+Newcomers to street league events may also find John Britton's words of wisdom helpful:

 - Controls with different values.
 This seems complicated but is essential for street league to work - it means you have to think carefully about where the value is and how much of it you can get to.
 One useful thing I always do is to take a highlighter and pick out the top values (the 40s and 50s, say).
 It takes a few seconds, but gives you a very quick feel for the distribution.